 As an Australian Microsoft Regional Director, the creator of the data breach aggregation service Have I Been Pwned, and an author/instructor with Pluralsight, Troy Hunt specializes in security and cloud development.
 While you might see him speak at an event or workshop, you can also catch his latest musings on social media.

-PDQ’s own pride and joy, Andrew Pla, is one of our systems engineers by day and a PowerShell influencer by night.
+PDQ’s own pride and joy, Andrew Pla, is our senior community development specialist by day and a PowerShell influencer by night.
 He shares his problem-solving strategies and adventures in automation.
 You can also catch him on the aptly named PowerShell Podcast (new episodes drop on Mondays) or chat with him on the PDQ Discord server.

 seasonally affected server